Azure/azure-sphere-samples/Samples/WifiConfigViaBle/README.md

 ## Configure the Wi-Fi settings

+1. If the Azure Sphere app is not running, press button A to start it.
-1. Once the app runs, click the **Scan for devices** button at the top to scan for BLE devices.
+1. While the app runs, click the **Scan for devices** button at the top to scan for BLE devices.
 1. Select your device from the list.
-It has the name you noted earlier in the "Run the Azure Sphere app" step.
+It has the name you noted earlier in the [Run the Azure Sphere app](#run-the-azure-sphere-app) step.
 1. Click **Connect**.
 This shows the current Wi-Fi status on the device.
 1. If there is no active Wi-Fi network, click **Add new network...**.
-If there is already a network, you can delete it by pressing button B on the MT3620 development board.
+If a network is already present, you can delete it by pressing button B on the MT3620 development board.
 1. Click **Scan for Wi-Fi networks**.
 This may take a few seconds to display a complete list of networks that the Azure Sphere device can see.
 Only open and WPA2 networks are supported.
 1. If the network is secured, a prompt appears for a network password.
 Enter the password and then click **Connect**.
 If you are connecting to an open network, simply click **Connect**.
 1. Observe that the current Wi-Fi status is displayed again, and refreshed every 5 seconds.
 You should see the Azure Sphere device connect to the new Wi-Fi network successfully.

 If you are running the Azure Sphere and Windows apps in debug mode in Visual Studio, the Output window should show the protocol communications they are sending and receiving.
-If you aren't seeing the messages, check the wiring between the boards is correct, or reset the boards.
+If you do not see the messages, check the wiring between the boards is correct, or reset the boards.

 ## Design overview